lovekidchen/sonic/README.md

 # sonic

-A Lite and High Performance Hybrid Framework for Android and iOS
+Sonic is a lite and high performance hybrid framework, it supports Android and iOS.